Dostana (2008 film)

-Released theatrically on 14 November 2008, Dostana received positive reviews, with praise for its performances, humor, styling, and music.
-A commercial success, it grossed over ₹87.1 million, ranking as the seventh highest-grossing Hindi film of the year.
-At the 54th Filmfare Awards, it received nine nominations including Best Film, Best Actor (Bachchan), Best Supporting Actress (Kirron Kher) and Best Music Director (Vishal–Shekhar).
+Dostana was released on 14 November 2008 to positive reviews from critics, who praised its performances, the chemistry between its three leads and its direction, music, cinematography, humor, costumes and style.
+A box-office success, it grossed over ₹871 million, becoming one of the highest grossing Hindi films of 2008.
+At the 54th Filmfare Awards, Dostana received 9 nominations, including Best Film, Best Actor (Bachchan), Best Supporting Actress (Kher) and Best Music Director (Vishal–Shekhar).